 But luxury-level service doesn’t have to come with products that cost thousands of dollars.
 You can implement these high-end customer service practices in your small business.

 Crown & Caliber – a company that consigns watches from brands like Rolex, Breitling and Cartier – believes the luxury market is all about honesty and comfort.

 “When dealing with expensive items, it is important to portray trust and professionalism,” said CEO Hamilton Powell.
 “Excellent customer service is the best way to put a customer at ease.
 Successful customer service representatives will portray empathy and will make the owner feel comfortable placing their beloved [luxury item] in safe hands.”

-But being quick to respond to tweets and comments isn’t the only way you should be available to customers.
+But being quick to respond to online reviews, tweets and comments isn’t the only way you should be available to customers.
 Powell emphasized the importance of taking phone calls for customers who want to speak directly with a service representative.

 “It is difficult to build a strong rapport with a customer when the only form of communication is [digital],” he said.
 “Speaking with customers on the phone does take a bit more time than just emailing them, but it shows them they are worth the customer service representative’s time.”